 The Graduate School does not hire graduate assistants.
 Instead, you must complete and submit an application to the department or unit in which you seek an assistantship.
 Graduate teaching assistantships (GTA: direct instruction as a “stand-alone” instructor or assisting a professor with their course) are typically arranged by a chair or graduate program director of a program.
 A graduate research assistant (GRA) is often hired by individual faculty members.
 If you are looking for a GRA position, it is a good idea to look and see if your research and skill sets match the work that is being done by professors in your program.
 There are also GSA positions that are typically offered by departments or other units that may offer applied learning experiences that will enrich your time at NIU.

 Under Illinois law, a student whose native language is not English must demonstrate competence in spoken English to be appointed as a graduate teaching assistant engaged in oral classroom instruction.
 A minimum score of 50 on the new version (220 on the old version) of the Speaking Proficiency English Assessment Kit (SPEAK) administrated at Northern Illinois University, has been set by the university for this purpose.
 This requirement is independent of the Graduate School’s admission requirement.

-Information about the SPEAK Test can be found on the NIU English as a Second Language (ESL) Center.
 There is a cost for this test.
 Please contact the ESL Center with any questions.